christianvuerings/jquery-lifestream/README.md

 ## Front-end Testing

 Front-end [jasmine](http://pivotal.github.com/jasmine/) tests live in spec/javascripts/calcentral/*.

+To run the tests headless on firefox run `rake jasmine:ci`.

 To view results of front-end tests, run `rake jasmine` in a separate terminal, then visit [localhost:8888](http://localhost:8888).